duplixx/promptr/README.md

 ## 🙏 Acknowledgments

-- OpenAI, for making us believe in the power of language models (and occasionally doubt our own existence)
+- Gemini, for making us believe in the power of language models (and occasionally doubt our own existence)
 - Coffee, for fueling late-night prompt engineering sessions
 - Our AI overlords, for their benevolence in allowing us to create this project
-- All our amazing Hacktoberfest 2024 contributors!

 Now go forth and prompt like you've never prompted before!
 May your tokens be plentiful and your hallucinations be minimal.
 Happy learning! 🎉